THE BLUE PLAQUE ROUTE

 Very many villagers still remember shopping here and children bought their sweets with their weekly pocket money (Parma Violets in my case, lovely).
 Most of the original Victorian shop fittings were removed unfortunately when the business was sold but the shelving is all original.

-• A slice of village history: - Elsie’s Vintage Tea Room is a much loved recent addition to the village
+• A slice of living history: - Elsie’s Vintage Tea Room is a much loved recent addition to the village

 39